Submitty/submitty.github.io/_docs/developer/development_instructions/index.md

-multiple pull requests from the `main` Submitty branch, or if you are reviewing and testing the pull request from another developer that may include more significant Submitty source code changes, it will likely be necessary to conduct a more complete update and reset re-set of all of the Submitty source code.
+multiple pull requests from the `main` Submitty branch, or if you are reviewing and testing the pull request from another developer that may include more significant Submitty source code changes, it will likely be necessary to conduct a more complete update and reset of all of the Submitty source code.

 * In these cases, run this shortcut in the vagrant terminal: